Introduction to the Library

 Library Mission Statement

 The Library aims to provide a user-friendly multimedia resource center for the school community.
-In order to respond to the needs of both the school and the curriculum, we are committed to an on-going programme of improvement, providing equality of access to a variety of resources, including books, e-books, journals, newspapers, online databases and DVDs for students and staff.
+In order to respond to the needs of both the school and the curriculum, we are committed to an on-going programme of improvement, providing equality of access to a variety of resources, including books, books on kindle, journals, newspapers, online databases and DVDs for students and staff.
 We aim to provide a welcoming and inclusive learning environment, one in which a passion for reading and a positive attitude to learning is actively promoted.

 There are three main areas of the Library set up for reading, research and class sessions.
 In addition to a large choice of fiction, there are also around 17,000 non- fiction/reference titles in the Library, covering a multitude of subjects.
 With the exception of reference books, most resources can be borrowed.
-There is also access to ebooks on Kindle and on Overdrive; a good selection of journals, (both online and print editions); newspapers and magazines, which are kept in support of curriculum topics, as well as for general interest.
+There is also access to ebooks on Kindle; a good selection of journals, (both online and print editions); newspapers and magazines, which are kept in support of curriculum topics, as well as for general interest.

 Students may search for books or information via any school networked computer using the ‘Oliver’ library management system.
 They are also able to check their own records for current loans and both reserve and renew books this way.
 The Library also has its own computer area with access to 21 work stations.